nm-l2tp/NetworkManager-l2tp/README.md

 For non-Systemd based Linux distributions, view the appropriate system log file which is most likely located under `/var/log/`.

-## User specified IPsec IKEv1 cipher suites
+## VPN servers using IPsec IKEv1 broken algorithms

+There is a general consensus that the following algorithms are now considered broken in regards to security and should no longer be used.

+Encryption Algorithms :
+* 3DES
+* Blowfish

+Integrity Algorithms :
+* MD5
+* SHA1

+Diffie Hellman Groups :
+* MODP768
+* MODP1024

-Legacy ciphers that are considered broken are regularly removed from the default ciphers for strongSwan and Libreswan.
-This means VPN servers that are using only legacy ciphers that strongSwan or Libreswan now consider broken will result in a failed connection, unless user specified ciphers to supplement or override the default ciphers are used.
+Legacy algorithms that are considered broken are regularly removed from the default set of allowed algorithms with newer releases of strongSwan and Libreswan.
+As of Libreswan 3.2.20 and strongSwan 5.4.0, the above algorithms have been or in some cases already been dropped from the default set of allowed algorithms.

-User specified phase 1 (ike) and phase 2 (esp) cipher suites can be specified in the IPsec configuration dialog box under Advanced options.

-For example if you are using strongSwan with this VPN plugin and you need to use the same ciphers that older versions of strongSwan and this VPN plugin used, enter the following in the corresponding IPsec configuration dialog text
-boxes:

-* Phase1 Algorithms : aes128-sha1-modp2048,3des-sha1-modp1536,3des-sha1-modp1024
-* Phase2 Algorithms : aes128-sha1,3des-sha1

-Please see the IPsec IKEv1 ciphers section in the Wiki for more details including how to query the VPN server for the ciphers it supports :
+Please see the IPsec IKEv1 algorithms section in the Wiki for more details including how to query the VPN server for the algorithms it supports :
 * https://github.com/nm-l2tp/network-manager-l2tp/wiki/Known-Issues

+If the VPN server is using broken algorithms, it is recommended that it be reconfigured to use stronger algorithms.
+If for some reason the VPN server cannot be reconfigured and you are not too concerned about security, user specified phase 1 (ike) and phase 2 (esp) algorithms can be specified in the IPsec configuration dialog box under the `Advanced` options for a workaround.

+### Example workaround for 3DES, SHA1 and MODP1024 broken algorithms

+Unfortunately there are many L2TP/IPsec VPN servers still offering only 3DES, SHA1 and MODP1024.
+One of the main reasons for this is because it is the default Microsoft offered with their L2TP/IPsec VPN servers since the days Windows XP was the main client.

+If you are using strongSwan for IPsec client support, enter the following in the corresponding IPsec configuration dialog text boxes:

+* Phase1 Algorithms : 3des-sha1-modp1024
+* Phase2 Algorithms : 3des-sha1

+If you are using Libreswan >= 3.2.20 for IPsec client support, enter the following in the corresponding IPsec configuration dialog text boxes:

+* Phase1 Algorithms : 3des-sha1;modp1024
+* Phase2 Algorithms : 3des-sha1